-In the dock, Fitzmaurice spoke only to confirm his name and address, and to agree with the magistrate, District Judge Naomi Redhouse, that he would never have been in trouble if he had complied with the two officers from the beginning.
+In the dock, Fitzmaurice spoke only to confirm his name and address, and to agree with the magistrate, District Judge Naomi Redhouse, that he would never have been in trouble if he had complied with the two officers as instructed.

 In October last year, Fitzmaurice had been out drinking in Rotherham city centre with his girlfriend, Kaya Bowden, 24, and some other friends.

-The court heard that Fitzmaurice was “not drunk” but had already had four pints when a “misunderstanding” broke out between him and Ms Bowden.
+The court heard that Fitzmaurice was “not drunk” but had already drank four pints when a “misunderstanding” broke out between him and Ms Bowden.